 Temporary Disk Space

-All users must use the /tmp, /scratch, or /staging file systems as their working directory for all jobs.
+All users should use the $TMPDIR, /staging, or $SCRATCHDIR storage areas as their working space for jobs.

-The /tmp file system is available locally on each node.
+The $TMPDIR storage area is available locally on each node under /tmp.
 Please refer to the Node Allocation page for the /tmp disk space available on each node.
 Users should use the directory created exclusively for each job defined by the environment variable $TMPDIR.
-Users have access to the /tmp directory of a particular node only when a job is running on that node.
-All files created in /tmp are deleted before the next job starts.
+Users have access to $TMPDIR only when a job is running.
+All files created in $TMPDIR are deleted before the next job starts.

 /staging is a 328-terabyte parallel file system that is hosted on dedicated storage machines.
+This is a shared resource for use by all HPC researchers.
 Data stored in /staging is retained and not deleted between jobs.

 Managing Files in /staging

 Although files on /staging are not deleted between jobs, they are never backed up and it is very important for users to periodically copy results to a permanent project file system.
 Files on /staging that have not been accessed for more than 10 days are subject to deletion by an automated cleaning system.
 In addition, the /staging file system will be completely cleared of data and rebuilt during HPC’s twice-yearly cluster downtimes.

 There are several quotas on the /staging directory that HPC users should be aware of:

 - The default file number quota is 1,000,000 files per account.